webiny/docs.webiny.com/docs/cms-guides/get-started-point-your-domain-to-webiny.md

 sidebar_label: Point your domain to Webiny
 ---

-Once the website is created, you can access it via a temporary domain name.
-To connect your domain name, on the Site Manager dashboard, click the "Connect your domain name" button.
+To connect your custom domain, login to Site Manager, click the "Connect your domain name" button.
 You'll find it on the right hand side below the usage stats.

 You'll be presented with a CNAME record.